gsneha26/urWGS/docs/Setting_up_host_instance.md

-### Setting up host instances required for all demonstrations
+### Setting up host instance required for all demonstrations

 * Start an instance with Ubuntu16.04 and SSD with NVME interface and permissions to create storage buckets and other instances:
 ```